OpenCerts/admin-website-v2/README.md

 [![Build Status]](https://github.com/OpenCerts/admin-website-v2/actions/workflows/ci.yml/badge.svg)

 Administration Website v2 will be removing ledger flow.
-Users that are
+For users that continue using the hardware ledger, you could link the hardware ledgers using the Metamask chrome extension plugin and perform the functionality as per normal.

 See also: